 The Reunification Palace

-One of the most iconic buildings in the city, the Reunification Palace is a must-see attraction during your visit.
+One of the most iconic buildings in District 1, the Reunification Palace is a must-see attraction during your visit.
 The palace is best known for its role in the fall of Saigon in 1975, when the building was taken by the North Vietnamese Army and became the center of a large political scandal.
 Now a museum, it houses a large collection of artifacts from the Vietnam War, including photographs, flags and vehicles.
 For visitors with an interest in history, it offers an insight into the final years of the Vietnam War and the fall of Saigon.
 Entry tickets cost 65,000 VND for adults and 15,000 VND for children under 12.

 War Remnants Museum

 One of the best museums in the city, the War Remnants Museum tells the stories of the Vietnam War, from both the North and the South’s perspective.
 It also covers the aftermath of the war, exploring the rise of Communism in the country and its effect on the people.
 It is one of the most comprehensive museums in the city, covering a wide range of topics related to the war.
 It has over 8000 artifacts on display, including photographs, weapons and equipment.
 For visitors interested in learning more about the history of the city and country, this is the perfect place to start.
 The War Remnants Museum is situated in District 1 and is open every day from 7:30am - 5:00pm.
 Entry tickets cost 40,000 VND for adults and 20,000 VND for children under 12.